siusoon/VocableCode/workshop/2020_Queering.md

     - physical book/performance lecture with Geoff Cox: https://dobbeltdagger.net/publication/vocable-code-13082018

   - Voices and Languages:
-    - audo-visual literature (with text and audio)
+    - audio-visual literature (with text and audio)
     - contribution of voices and statements: "Queer is..."
           - https://github.com/siusoon/VocableCode/blob/master/vocablecode_program/voices.json
     - code as language
       - coding as writing?
       - what's the language structure? and how is that influenced the way of thinking? (e.g gendered objects, the English pronoun he/she etc)
       - what is the underlying structure of computer programming, and what's the implication of some common programming practices
     - source code as codework, Speaking Code: coding as Aesthetic and Political expression (by Geoff Cox):

     > computer programs have bodies in the sense that other materialities and meanings are deeply interwoven, and these necessarily exist as part of wider social relations